 - Schneider, G., & Simmons, L.D.
 (2008, September).
 Behavior and emotional disorders in childhood.
 Tennessee Foster and Adoptive Case Association Statewide Conference.
 Nashville, TN.

 While higher education personnel continue to be challenged in fostering student persistence, they are especially perplexed with how to promote higher persistence and retention rates among African American males.
-The purpose of this qualitative research study was to understand how African American male undergraduate students persist at a predominantly white institution.
-Interactionalist theory and the Conceptual Model of Black Student Attrition were helpful in framing this study.
-Semi-structured interviews were conducted to understand how 11 African American males persist in higher education.
+This qualitative research study sought to understand how African American male undergraduate students persist at a predominantly white institution.
+Interactionalist theory (Tinto, 1975) and the Conceptual Model of Black Student Attrition (Bennett & Bean, 1984) were helpful in framing this study.
+Semi-structured interviews were conducted to understand how African American males persist in higher education.
 The critical incident technique was used to learn about obstacles these men encounter in their educational paths.
 Data analysis produced these seven themes: (1) exposure to a rigorous high school curriculum, (2) encouragement or inspiration is essential, (3) having a sense of motivation, (4) educational aspirations beyond a bachelor's degree, (5) involvement in campus-based organizations, (6) connecting with minority faculty and staff, and (7) determined to overcome obstacles.
 The study serves as a reference for higher education administrators, faculty, and staff with an interest in promoting African American men to persist in higher education.
 The study can also aid parents and young African American males with aspirations to attend college; equipping them with tools for being successful in higher education environments.

-The purpose of this qualitative study is to examine factors of persistence for two African American men involved in the Project Empowerment (PE, pseudonym) student organization at a predominantly White institution.
-The participants are undergraduate student members of PE, a campus-based organization designed to enhance African American male retention.
-The researcher conducted interviews with both participants, and analyzed the data verbatim uncovering these four themes: (a) college preparedness, (b) high aspirations and goals, (c) social connections and relationships, and (d) growth through student organizational commitment.
+This study examined factors of persistence for African American men involved in the Project Empowerment (PE) [pseudonym] student organization at a predominantly white institution.
+The participants were undergraduate student members of PE, a campus-based organization developed to enhance African American male retention.
+The researcher conducted interviews with two participants, and analyzed the data verbatim uncovering these four themes: (a) college preparedness, (b) high aspirations and goals, (c) social connections and relationships, and (d) growth through student organizational commitment.
 The study found that components of PE support African American male persistence.
 The findings implicate the need for ethnic-based programs for African American men, and for institutions to encourage program participation among this student group.